naemon/naemon.github.io/src/documentation/usersguide/customobjectvars.md

-### Custom Variable Basics
+## Custom Variable Basics

 There are a few important things that you should note about custom variables:

-* Custom variable names must begin with an underscore (_) to prevent name collision with standard variables
+- Custom variable names must begin with an underscore (`_`) to prevent name collision with standard variables
-* Custom variable names are converted to all uppercase before use
+- Custom variable names are converted to all uppercase before use
-* Custom variables are <a href="objectinheritance.html">inherited</a> from object templates like normal variables
+- Custom variables are [inherited](objectinheritance) from object templates like normal variables
-* Scripts can reference custom variable values with <a href="macros.html">macros and environment variables</a>
+- Scripts can reference custom variable values with [macros and environment variables](macros)

-### Examples
+## Examples

 Here's an example of how custom variables can be defined in different types of object definitions: